-Click here to apply.
-Previous applicants can use an existing account.
+Applications for 2021 are now closed.
+But when applying, previous applicants can use an existing account.
 New applicants will need to create a new account.

 There are no nominations for 40 Under 40 in Public Health.
 However, we encourage you to share the application with anyone who you think would be a good fit.
-We welcome you to send this auto-populated email to them.

 Applicants must submit an online form with a series of questions, including five open-ended questions.
 The application also requires two references.
-To start the application, click here.

 Letters of recommendation will not be accepted.
 Applicants will be required to provide two references within the application.